Long-time behavior for a nonlocal model from directed polymers: The power law when is continuous.

 Notice that $\overline g$ solves \be \partial_\tau \overline g = \frac{1}{2} \overline g + E_g \overline g. \ee By~\eqref{e.main} and the non-negativity of $g$, we see that $g$ is a subsolution of~\eqref{e.c10141}.
 Hence, the comparison principle implies that $g\leq \overline g$.
 Thus, for all $t\in [0,1]$,

 which concludes the proof. \end{proof}

 Having finished the proof of the bounds for small time, we focus on the case $t\geq 1$ for the remainder of the section.
 To that end, we seek to bound the integral term on the right hand side of~\eqref{e.differential_inequality} away from zero.
-We establish this in the following lemma. \begin{lemma} We have, for every $t\geq 1$,
+We establish this in the following lemma. \begin{lemma} When $d=1$ and $R$ is continuous and satisfies~\eqref{e.R}, we have, for every $t\geq 1$,

 \end{lemma} Ideally, to prove \Cref{l.integral_bound}, we would apply similar methods as were used to establish the lower bound on $\int g(M-g)\dx$ in~\cite[Lemma 4.3]{GuHenderson} for the case $R=\delta$.
 This is, in spirit, possible; however, it is complicated by the fact that the right hand side of~\eqref{e.differential_inequality} involves both $g$ and $w=R*g$, which take different values when $R\neq\delta$.
 As a result, the proof of \Cref{l.integral_bound} is significantly more technical than the proof of its counterpart in \cite{GuHenderson}.
 In fact, it is in the proof of this inequality that almost all of the difficulty lies.
 We delay its proof until \Cref{s.integral_term}.
 We now show how to conclude the upper bound on $E_g$ assuming \Cref{l.integral_bound}.